Inclusive Language Resource

 - UChicago Center for Identity + Inclusion, Student Support Services, Food Security Resources.

 - While much of the language around food is not pejorative, it is important to consider terms carefully for their historical, scientific, and political meanings before using them.
-Words like hunger and famine are sometimes used casually with potentially mixed or even damaging effect.

 - Focus on the stories of local people and people trying to gain, regain, and retain sovereignty and access to food.
 There is often an opportunity to tell the stories of people, and we can do a better job of not missing them or letting our focus stay elsewhere on abstractions or concepts.